GM-Alex/user-access-manager/readme.txt

                             Add new redirect type to the login page. closes #155 Add dynamic user groups for exclude object calculation. closes #181 Add filter for getUserUserGroupsForObjectAccess. #closes 157
+                            Make it possible to set a default group for new media files.
     2.1.9       2017/11/18  Add show content before <!--more--> tag option for all post types Fix js time input issue
                             Fix small prepare query issue